 Refer to the Maintenance Schedules on the following pages for the required maintenance intervals.

-- ☐ Change the engine oil and engine oil filter. - □ Rotate tires.
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 8,000 miles (13 000 km).